NEurological MEchanismS of Injury, and Sleep-like cellular dynamics

 By synergizing people, concepts, and technologies, NEMESIS will:

-1. Characterize the effects of focal injury at multiple spatial and temporal scales (from whole brain to local circuits).
+1. First characterize the effects of focal injury at multiple spatial and temporal scales (from whole brain to local circuits).

 3. Create whole brain models of structure/function to predict the effect of individual lesions and simulate novel stimulation protocols aimed at “re-awakening” the disconnected brain.

-4. Test proof-of-concept interventions that combine circuit-based stimulation and behavioural training, guided by modelling and animal studies, to restore normal activity, and so give back what is due.
+4. Finally, proof-of-concept interventions that combine circuit-based stimulation and behavioral training, guided by modeling and animal studies, will be tested to restore normal activity, and so give back what is due.

 Financiële details & Tijdlijn